whipper-team/whipper/README.md

 - python musicbrainzngs, for metadata lookup
 - python-setuptools, for plugin support
 - python-cddb, for showing but not using disc info if not in MusicBrainz
-- pycdio, for drive identification (it can be overridden placing a blank file named `PYCDIO_IGNORE` into whipper's config path)
+- pycdio, for drive identification
   - Required for drive offset and caching behavior to be stored in the config file

 Additionally, if you're building from a git checkout: